 Small island states are particularly vulnerable to climate change.
 In response to this common threat, a greener, resilient and more sustainable economy is a common goal for the English-speaking Caribbean.
 Countries have pledged to mitigate climate change and increase the share of electricity generated from renewable energy sources.
 While this resolve is praiseworthy, the transition to renewable energy is hampered by the need for qualified professionals.
-At least 27,066 renewable energy professionals are required to fulfill national clean energy targets in these countries1.
+At least 27,066 renewable energy professionals are required to fulfill national clean energy targets in these countries.
 This includes jobs in installation, operation and maintenance of renewable energy infrastructure such as solar photovoltaic (PV) power plants.

 Renewable Energy can Create Jobs

 The energy transition is probably the best job creation opportunity of any sector in the decades to come.
 A recent study from the IDB estimated that a net-zero carbon emissions economy in Latin America and the Caribbean could create 15 million net jobs in the next decade.
-The region is very well positioned to achieve this considering the tremendous natural resources at hand, the cheapest renewable electricity worldwide and the largest copper and lithium reserves, necessary for the looming revolution and electrification of the transport sector.
+The region is very well positioned to achieve this considering the tremendous natural resources at hand, the cheapest renewable electricity worldwide and the largest copper and lithium reserves necessary for the looming revolution and electrification of the transport sector.
 But first, we need to train our people to seize this opportunity, facing a green social development.

-With 57% of the Belize’s electricity supply from renewable energy, the country surpasses the average for small island countries (13.6%2).
+With 57% of Belize’s electricity supply from renewable energy, the country surpasses the average for small island countries (13.6%2).
 Yet, the country will not reach its goal of 85 percent of renewable energy by 2030, unless more professionals are trained.
 The skill gap is felt keenly in the renewable energy sector.
-As Marbelie Lozano, manager at Solar Energy Solutions Belize Limited, puts it “The lack of technical degrees in renewable energy makes it very challenging for a company operating in the solar energy sector.
+As Marbelie Lozano, manager at Solar Energy Solutions Belize Limited puts it “The lack of technical degrees in renewable energy makes it very challenging for a company operating in the solar energy sector.
 We have to train our own professionals to install solar systems.
 We offer them our very own 4-week course including hands-on training as there aren’t any complete technical degrees in the country for installing solar systems.”
 Of course, what the training companies are currently providing is an immediate business solution that cannot substitute a comprehensive technical training in renewable energy with a formal degree.

 Technical Education to Help Close the Renewable Energy Skills Gap